geomagpy/MARTAS/README.md

 32 bit ARM systems like the raspberry Zero W are not supported by llvmlite.
 For those systems a minimal package of geomagpy is required and can be obtained [here: geomagpy_2.0.2min](https://github.com/geomagpy/MARTAS/blob/master/martas/doc/geomagpy-2.0.2min.tar.gz).
 Please note: the minimal version has no support for AI and limited support for activity analysis, which usually is not done on pMARTAS.

         pip install geomagpy_2.0.2min.tar.gz

+If you run in to problems with compyling certain python packages you might try precompiled wheels for your system (i.e. https://www.piwheels.org/simple/scipy/).
+If storage/space issues are observed on Zeros then either temporarly or permanently increase the temp memory size (temporary: sudo mount -o remount,size=1G /tmp).
 Then install all other modules and their dependencies

         pip install martas